brief-ds/brief-ds.github.io/_posts/2025-08-11-first-riscv64-program.md

 If you follow the instruction as under the "Installation (Linux)" section, it will take longer and more disk space to make the Linux/GNU toolchain.
 Executable files produced by this toolchain will be trickier to run, depending on the support of the underlying operating system and a RISC-V simulator.

 ## `arch` (architecture) and `abi` (application binary interface) for RISC-V64
-The `--with-arch=rv64gcv` parameter configures the architecture: the "G" represents the "I" base set with the "M", "A", "F", "D", "Zicsr" and "Zifencei" extensions, enough features to make a general purpose computer.
+The `--with-arch=rv64gcv` parameter configures the architecture: the "G" represents the "I" base set with the "M", "A", "F", "D", "Zicsr" and "Zifencei" extensions, enough for a general purpose computer.
 [The RISC-V Instruction Set Manual Volume I: Unprivileged Architecture](https://riscv.github.io/riscv-isa-manual/snapshot/unprivileged/) 36.3 Instruction-Set Extension Names

 | acrynom | instruction set |
 | --------- | ------------------- |